w3f/polkadot-wiki/docs/learn-relevant-links.md

 - [Preparing for Polkadot's Launch with Substrate](https://medium.com/polkadot-network/preparing-for-polkadots-launch-with-substrate-cb97819ed815) -
   An overview of how to start preparing for Polkadot before the launch date.
 - [A brief summary of everything Substrate and Polkadot](https://medium.com/polkadot-network/a-brief-summary-of-everything-substrate-and-polkadot-f1f21071499d) -
-  Blog post which recaps information regarding Substrate and Polkadot.
+  Blog post that recaps information regarding Substrate and Polkadot.
 - [On the Horizon for Substrate](https://www.youtube.com/watch?v=IRc5Jma_eH8) - Video of Gavin Wood giving roadmap summary of Substrate and updates on Polkadot from the Melonport M-1 conference.